 - Now, show the kids how to fill out the OLD THOUGHT money.
 If you have not already introduced the kids to “poison” and “antidote” thoughts, you will want to do this slowly and carefully.
 You can offer them examples.
 I suggest you look at my earlier blog entry for “Help the Upset Person” to give you and the kids some ideas.

 - Have the kids fill out the NEW THOUGHT money now.
 Provide plenty of extra blank money for them to practice.
 Tell them that they can use more than one NEW THOUGHT to replace the OLD THOUGHT.

 - Have the kids run the old money through a paper shredder.
 If you have the opportunity to work outside and actually burn them, like on a charcoal grill, this really gets kids’ attention.

 - If you like, you can laminate the new money now, and with the kids’ permission, display it.

 To download the play money used in this activity, click HERE.

 Derived from a method described in Cognitive Therapy with Children and Adolescents, ed.
 By Reinecke, Dattilio and Freeman, 2006, Guilford Press.

-To go to six other engaging, simple activities to help children on the autism spectrum to deal with upset feelings, click here.
+To go to a number of other engaging, simple activities to help children on the autism spectrum to deal with upset feelings, click here.